 Think about it…

-What 1-2 people have been on your heart that you will check on today?
+What have 1-2 people been in your heart that you will check on today?

 Person one _______________________